 I’ve been dealing with this professional tragedy for nearly five months, and I’m still not finished.

-Because I don’t want you to suffer an experience like this, I’m going to give you my top five newly learned tips for protecting your work, so the Ojuolas of the world can’t hurt you.
+Because I don’t want you to suffer an experience like this, I’m going to give you my top five newly learned tips to fight plagiarism and protect your work, so the Ojuolas of the world can’t hurt you.

 Tip #1.
 Get your work copyrighted.